-High volume recruitment during initial hiring processes involves an influx in job applications per single vacancy, over a short space of time.
-Whilst there are no set figures as to what exactly constitutes high volume, some research suggests filling 250 or more positions denotes high volume recruitment.
+High-volume recruitment during initial hiring processes involves an influx of job applications per single vacancy, over a short space of time.
+Whilst there are no set figures as to what exactly constitutes high volume, some research suggests filling 250 or more positions denotes high-volume recruitment.

-High volume intake is often a consequence of multiple factors such as, a large organisation, seasonal hiring, graduate schemes, company expansion or even a desirable brand that can attract a high number of applicants.
+High volume intake is often a consequence of multiple factors such as a large organisation, seasonal hiring, graduate schemes, company expansion or even a desirable brand that can attract many applicants.

 Increased level of applications = more time, money and resources required.

 Most presume this is the case.
 However, changes to a recruitment strategy can enable efficiency and better overall management of candidates.
-With the intention to reduce expenditure, increase candidate satisfaction and improve the quality of hire.
+To reduce expenditure, increase candidate satisfaction and improve the quality of hire.

 1. Streamline hiring

-A tech ‘helping hand’ will screen candidates for any given role, review their application, shortlist and filter all applicants.
-In a time-scale that is minuscule compared to manual methods.
+A tech ‘helping hand’ will screen candidates for any given role, review their application, and shortlist and filter all applicants in a time scale that is minuscule compared to manual methods.

 2. Data interpretation is a must